‘Days Of Our Lives’ EP Ken Corday Regrets Killing Will, Producer Shares His Thoughts On Upcoming Scenes

 DOOL Under Carlivati

-Carlivati teased Days of Our Lives will be on steroids.
+Carlivati teased that Days of Our Lives will be on steroids.
 The recent turn of events proved Carlivati meant everything he promised.
-Viewers are excited about the big changes he made including Will Horton’s (Chandler Massey) resurrection.
+Viewers are excited about the big changes he made, including Will Horton’s (Chandler Massey) resurrection.
 Carlivati also managed to bring back Eileen Davidson to play the role of Susan Banks and Kristen DiMera.
-Several Days of Our Lives alums are also scheduled to appear in the show over the next months.
+Several Days of Our Lives alums are also scheduled to appear on the show over the next months.

 In an interview with Soap Opera Digest, Corday called Carlivati a “smart cookie.”
-According to him, Days of Our Lives’ new head writer achieved to bring back sensibility and entertainment to the soap.
-Most viewers are happy with the recent developments in the show.
+According to him, Days of Our Lives’ new head writer brought back sensibility and entertainment to the soap.
+Most viewers are happy with the recent developments on the show.
 Corday reveals he did not hear a lot of negative feedback.
-Although the ratings don’t reflect how happy viewers are with the soap, Corday expressed confidence that Carlivati’s hard work will eventually reflect on the ratings.
+Although the ratings don’t reflect how happy viewers are with the soap, Corday expressed confidence that Carlivati’s hard work will eventually reflect in the ratings.

 Cast Shakeups

 According to him, viewers love Sami’s feisty character.
 He even praised Alison for being fantastic.
 As for bringing Will back from the dead, Corday revealed it’s something the show did in the past.
-He admitted killing off will affected Days of Our Lives.
+He admitted killing off Will affected Days of Our Lives.

 The fan favorite’s removal caused a huge backlash, and Corday reveals it’s one of the things Carlivati is fixing.
 Corday confessed his regret over their previous decision, and he is glad to see Chandler Massey back as Will Horton.